 Store a fishing line, hooks, sinkers, snubbers, and artificial bait in a clean tin can.
 Come the time you need to fish, get a long branch thin enough to act as your rod.

 Snubbers are important as they act as shock absorbers once you catch fish using your DIY fishing rod.
 You can get the rest of the materials at any local fishing or outdoor store.

 13. Use a 5-10% Iodine Solution as a Water Purifier

 When SHTF, you will encounter a situation where the water is questionably safe for drinking.
 The iodine solution helps purify the water (and even remove nasty smells), so you can safely drink it.

 Store it in travel-size spray bottles to make carrying and applying easy.

 15. Make and Wear Paracord Bracelets

-Paracord is an essential prepper item to have when SHTF.
+A paracord is an essential prepper item to have when SHTF.
 Start with at least 10 feet worth of paracord and measure your wrist for sizes.
-Use this instructional article to weave the paracord into a bracelet.
-Join the ends using a buckle.
+Weave the paracord into a survival bracelet and join the ends using a buckle.

-Editor’s Note: This post was originally published 0n May 23, 2018, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on December 28, 2018, and has been updated for quality and relevancy.